 In contrast, organic nutrients and fertilizers contain fewer soluble nutrients.
 They also help promote soil health by feeding the microbes and fungi that live in the soil.

 Creating an Organic Fertilizer

-Above all else, analyze how much time and money you can afford to use when growing your marijuana plants.
-This is time well spent because it will prevent you from wasting time and money on products you ultimately don’t use.
+Above all else, analyze how much time and money you can afford when growing your marijuana plants.
+This is time well spent because it will save you time and money on products you won’t ultimately use.